hslatman/caddy-openapi-validator/README.md

 This repository contains an example of using the OpenAPI Validator with the `Swagger Petstore` specification.
 A minimal (and incomplete) implementation of the API is provided in `internal/petstore/petstore.go`, which only exists for demo purposes.
 The `config.json` file is a Caddy configuration file in JSON format.
-It configures Caddy to serve the PetStore API with OpenAPI validation, TLS and logging enabled.
+It configures Caddy to serve the PetStore API with OpenAPI validation, TLS and logging enabled on https://localhost:9443/api.
 The example can be used like below:

 ```bash